Our Leaders and Structure

 ICPs will be responsible for developing an integrated care strategy to set out how the wider health and wellbeing needs of the local population will be met.
 Our intention is to extend the responsibilities of the Humber and North Yorkshire ICP to reflect the core aims of the ICS, including improving our population’s health, address inequalities, and contribute to the wider socio-economic challenges we face, such as unemployment and securing inward investment.

-Provider collaboratives: bringing NHS providers together across one or more ICSs, working with clinical networks, alliances and other partners, to benefit from working at scale.
+• Provider collaboratives bring NHS providers together across one or more ICS, working with clinical networks, alliances and other partners to benefit from working at scale.

 What is the Partnership?